danzBraham/nisique/README.md

-# Nike Landing Page
+# Nisique Landing Page

-Welcome to the Nike Landing Page project!
+Welcome to the Nisique Landing Page project!
 This project showcases a responsive landing page inspired by Nike's design, built using Vite, React, and Tailwind CSS.